chinibi/wc-step-by-step-ordering-free/readme.txt

 Create tailored packages and Step-By-Step shopping categories.
 Working with the WooCommerce system in conjunction with Step-By-Step offers your customers a great shopping experience, while offering you the confidence you’re looking for in an e-commerce system.
 It's easy to set up and there are endless possibilities and configurations you can set up for your online shoppers!

-## Getting Started:
+= Getting Started =

 Start by downloading the Step-By-Step (SBS) Ordering Light Version.  it offers many useful tools to enhance your current WooCommerce site experience.
 If you want to extend the shopper even more perks, we offer a Premium License which expands the SBS system features.

-## Features of Step-By-Step System for Woo Commerce:
+= Features of Step-By-Step System for Woo Commerce =

 * Ability to Choose "Package" Page, auto-configured for the SBS system
 * Ability to Choose "Ordering" Page, auto-configured for the SBS system